NFIBrokerage/spear/priv/protos/README.md

 EventStore/EventStore@6eedacecd6a4da8ab705a82d5229f5c630f60277
 ```

-## How to generate the Elixir modules from these protobufs
+## How to generate the erl/hrl files from these protobufs

 1. Get deps for this repo: `mix deps.get`
 1. Run the following from the root of this repo: